hmynssen/Stitcher/README.md

   The goal of this code is to be able to create 3D models of brains for futher analysis in our lab, [metaBIO](https://metabio.netlify.app).

 # Libraries Used
+  For this library there's only one dependency:

     .
 Numpy

+  But for futher manipulation, one may use other python libraries to handle the .obj output.
+Another solution for futher manipulation is to use mesh editors: [Meshlab](https://www.meshlab.net) and [Blender](https://www.blender.org) are free to use and have a large community for support.

 # The Input

   Create either a sequence of Points() or a numpy array as numpy.array([x,y,z]*N) and pass it to the Perimeter() class: Perimeter(list_of_points).
   From there, one could use a series of correction algorithms from the Perimeter class to match necessary reconstruction conditions.

       .remove_overlap()
       .area_vec()
       .fix_distance()